alanmichaelpittman100/Crypto-GWAS/README.md

 runAssociation_analysis_GEMMA.sh

-2) Usinf 4 PCs as covariates
+2) Using 4 PCs as covariates